Department of Family Studies and Community Development

 Workshops and Conferences

 The Disability Awareness Workshop is an annual event held each October during Disability Awareness month.
 It is co-sponsored by the Department of Family Studies and Community Development, Disability Support Services and the College of Liberal Arts.
+This year the Alcohol, Tobacco, and other Drug Abuse Prevention Center is co-sponsoring the workshop also.
 The goals of the workshop are to raise student awareness and understanding of individuals with disabilities and to eliminate negative stigmas and stereotypes associated with disabilities.